Echo-P-Chang/Echo-P-Chang.github.io/EnglishClass/index.md

 # talking about the current job

-Currently, I'm working at Acer and I have been here for about 2 years, This has become s a stable enviroment, in ther words, this kind of enviromen reduce smy Competitiveness.
-For past 2 years, i've been working as solution architect and focused on system design and integration. according to this role, i've learned the tasks and schedule management with our vendors.
+Currently, I'm working at Acer and I have been here for about 2 years, This has become s a stable environment, in other words, this kind of environment reduces my Competitiveness.
+For past 2 years, I've been working as solution architect and focused on system design and integration. according to this role, I've learned the tasks and schedule management with our vendors.
 The programming works are rely on our vendor.
-Its a pure trade off, therearen`t as many opportinities to practice the programming skills.
+Its a pure trade off, there aren't as many opportunities to practice the programming skills.

 # why do you want to quit